cs124/pa0-jupyter-tutorial/README.md

 The setup instructions you followed in `Part 1` should have directed you through all the steps needed to run `Jupyter Notebooks`.

-## Part 2: Python/Jupyter Tutorial
+## Part 2: Jupyter Tutorial

-Work through the notebook titled `python_intro.ipynb`, which will teach you the basics of `Jupyter Notebooks` as well as `Python`.
+Work through the notebook titled `jupyter_tutorial.ipynb`, which will teach you the basics of `Jupyter Notebooks`.
-We encourage you to work through all of the exercises and answer the questions to make sure your `Python` basics are solid.
-We also provide some good practice with `Regular Expressions` that will prove very useful for `PA1`, coming up soon.
+Note that we will not cover `Python` fundamentals in this notebook.

-## Part 3: NumPy Tutorial
+## Part 3: Python Tutorial

-We are also providing you with a tutorial on `NumPy`.
-Open the file titled `numpy_intro.ipynb` and work through the examples there.
-You don't need to know `NumPy` for `PA1`, but you will work with it in `PA2`.
+We highly recommend skimming through our `Python` tutorial, which can be found in the notebook titled `python_tutorial.ipynb`, even if you are very comfortable with `Python`.

+We assume you understand the topics reviewed in this notebook in the rest of our class.

 ## Done!

 You are done with `PA0`!
 Note that you do not have to submit anything.